 - Where anti-displacement activities are incentivized, set high standards for anti-displacement proposals, but set a higher bar for applicants that do not propose anti-displacement activities (i.e., place "the burden of proof" on applicants who claim that displacement is not a concerning factor in their project area).
-The incentive should be aimed at ensuring each applicant has done the appropriate thorough analysis to address their particular issues given their projects context. - Recommend that applicants identify existing anti-displacement plans that apply to the project area (e.g., in a displacement avoidance plan, general or neighborhood plan, or housing element) and how their proposed anti-displacement strategies tie to those plans.
-If a project area has existing anti-displacement planning, the project should not receive incentives if it claims it won't have a displacement impact.
+The incentive should be aimed at ensuring each applicant has done the appropriate thorough analysis to address their particular issues given their projects context.
+Either way, applicants should be encouraged to ground-truth their displacement vulnerability assessment with local community-based organizations and input from residents. - Recommend that applicants identify existing anti-displacement plans that apply to the project area (e.g., in a displacement avoidance plan, general or neighborhood plan, or housing element) and how their proposed anti-displacement strategies at a project level tie to those plans at the local or regional level.
+If a project area has existing anti-displacement planning, the project should not receive incentives if it claims it won't have a displacement impact. - Anti-displacement strategies should align with efforts to affirmatively further fair housing.
+State agencies have a statutory obligation (AB 686, 2018) to affirmatively further fair housing.